Freddy Krueger: Portrayals and design

 Freddy's skin is scarred and burned as a result of being burned alive by the parents of Springwood, and he has no hair at all on his head as it presumably all burned off.
 In the original film, only Freddy's face was burned, while the scars have spread to the rest of his body from the second film onwards.
 His blood is occasionally a dark, oily color, or greenish in hue when he is in the Dreamworld.

 In the original film, Freddy remains in the shadows and under lower light much longer than he does in the later pictures.
 In the second film, there are some scenes where Freddy is shown without his bladed glove, and instead with the blades protruding from the tips of his fingers.
-As the films began to emphasize the comedic, wise-cracking aspect of the character, he began to don various costumes and take on other forms, such as dressing as a waiter or wearing a superhero-inspired version of his sweater with a cape (The Dream Child), appearing as a video game sprite (Freddy's Dead), a giant snake-like creature (Dream Warriors), and a hookah-smoking caterpillar (Freddy vs. Jason).
+As the films began to emphasize the comedic, wise-cracking aspect of the character, he began to don various costumes and take on other forms, such as a giant snake-like creature (Dream Warriors), a nurse (The Dream Master), a superhero (The Dream Child), a video game sprite (Freddy's Dead), and a hookah-smoking caterpillar (Freddy vs. Jason).

 In New Nightmare, Freddy's appearance is updated considerably, giving him a green fedora that matches his sweater stripes, skin-tight leather pants, knee-high black boots, a turtleneck version of his trademark sweater, a blue-black trench coat, and a fifth claw on his glove, which also has a far more organic appearance, resembling the exposed muscle tissue of an actual hand.
 Freddy also has fewer burns on his face, though these are more severe, with his muscle tissue exposed in numerous places.
-Compared to his other incarnations, these Freddy's injuries are more like those of an actual burn victim.
+Compared to his other incarnations, this Freddy's injuries are more like those of an actual burn victim.

 For the 2010 remake, Freddy is returned to his iconic attire, but the burns on his face are intensified with further bleaching of the skin and exposed facial tissue on the left cheek, more reminiscent of actual third-degree burns than in the original series.